Itasuchus

-Itasuchus is an extinct genus of crocodyliforms from the Late Cretaceous of Brazil.
-Fossils of the type species I. jesuinoi, first described in 1955 by Llewellyn Ivor Price, have been found from the Serra da Galga Formation (Maastrichtian age) in Uberaba, Brazil.
-It is known from a 370 mm skull, suggesting a total length of about 3 m (10 ft).
+Itasuchus is an extinct genus of itasuchid notosuchian from the Late Cretaceous of Brazil.
+Fossils of the type species I. jesuinoi, first described in 1955 by Llewellyn Ivor Price, have been found from the Serra da Galga Formation, though later finds also support its presence in the sediments of the Presidente Prudente Formation.
+It possessed a somewhat elongated and flattened snout with interlocking teeth similar to what is seen in modern crocodilians, a thick osteoderm armor potentially covered by a thick layer of leathery skin and has been estimated to have reached a total body length of 2-2.5 m.